 Individual work under faculty supervision, designed to serve as an introduction to research and supplement regular organized courses in math.
 Prerequisite: Submission of proposal of study, and prior permission of the advisor and of the department chair; Experimental Psychology (PY 3134) and Statistics (PY 3334) or 4 credits of Introductory Special Problems.
 May be repeated for 1-4 credit hours.
-A maximum of 2 credits may be used towards the requirements for a biology major.
 On demand.

-MT 4123 Math for Teachers II
+MT 4113 Math for Teachers: 4-8